imodpasteur/ANNA-PALM/README.md

 Two type of scripts are available, the first one is to run on simulated microtubules and nuclear pores.

-For example, you can train a new ANNA-PALM(cGAN) with the following command:
+For example, you can train a new ANNA-PALM with the following command:

 python run.py --workdir=./results/simulated_model